The fundamental theorem of asset pricing, the hedging problem and maximal claims in financial markets with short sales prohibitions: The hedging problem and maximal claims

-We first recall the following definition. \begin{defi} A subset $\mathcal{N}$ of $L^0(P)$ is bounded in $L^0(P)$ if for all $\epsilon>0$ there exists $M>0$ such that $P(|Y|>M)<\epsilon$ for all $Y\in\mathcal{N}$. \end{defi} The following lemmas will be used. \begin{lema} The condition of (NFLVR) holds if and only if (NA) holds and the set is bounded in $L^0(P)$. \end{lema} \begin{proof} This corresponds to Lemma 2.2 in \cite{kabanov}.
-As already noticed before in the proof of Theorem \ref{maintheorem}, the results in \cite{kabanov} can be applied to our case, because the convex portfolio constraints satisfy the desired hypotheses. \end{proof} \begin{lema} The condition of (NFLVR) holds if and only if (NA) holds and there exists a strictly positive $P$-local martingale $L=(L_t)_{0\leq t\leq T}$ such that $L_0=1$ and $P\in\mathcal{M}_{sup}(LS)$. \end{lema} \begin{proof} The same proof of Theorem 11.2.9 in \cite{delbaennumeraire} can be applied to our context. \end{proof} We now state from our framework a result that is analogous to Theorem 11.4.2 in \cite{delbaennumeraire}.
-This theorem gives necessary and sufficient conditions under which the condition of (NA) holds after a change of num\'eraire.
-We will need the following lemma, that proves that the self-financing condition (see \eqref{selffinancing}) is independent of the choice of num\'eraire (see also \cite{protterintroduction}). \begin{lema} Let $V$ be a positive $P$-semi-martingale, $M=\left(\frac{S}{V},\frac{1}{V},1\right)$ and $N=(S,1,V)$.
-For a (three-dimensional) predictable process $H$ the following statements are equivalent. \begin{itemize} \item[(i)] $H\in L(M)$ and \item[(ii)] $H\in L(N)$ and \end{itemize} \end{lema} \begin{proof} ($\Rightarrow$) Let $W=H\cdot M$.
-By (i), $\Delta W=H\Delta M=HM-HM_-$ and $W_-=W-\Delta W=HM_--H_0M_0$.
-The integration by parts formula implies that
+is bounded in $L^0(P)$. \end{lema} \begin{pf} This corresponds to Lemma 2.2 in \cite{kabanov}.
+As already noticed before in the proof of Theorem \ref{maintheorem}, the results in \cite {kabanov} can be applied to our case because the convex portfolio constraints satisfy the desired hypotheses. \end{pf} \begin{lema} The condition of (NFLVR-S) holds if and only if (NA-S) holds and there exists a strictly positive $P$-local martingale $L=(L_t)_{0\leq t\leq T}$ such that $L_0=1$ and $P\in\mathcal{M}_{\mathrm{sup}}(LS)$. \end{lema} \begin{pf} The same proof of Theorem 11.2.9 in \cite{delbaenbook} can be applied to our context. \end{pf} We now state from our framework a result that is analogous to Theorem 11.4.2 in \cite{delbaenbook}.
+This theorem gives necessary and sufficient conditions under which the condition of (NA-S) holds after a change of num\'eraire.
+We will need the following lemma, that proves that the self-financing condition [see~(\ref{selffinancing})] is independent of the choice of num\'eraire; see also \cite{protterintroduction}. \begin{lema} Let $V$ be a positive $P$-semimartingale, $M= (\frac{S}{V},\frac {1}{V},1 )$ and $N=(S,1,V)$.
+For a (three-dimensional) predictable process $H$ the following statements are equivalent: \begin{longlist}[(ii)] \item[(i)] $H\in L(M)$ and